Royals vs. White Sox Player Props Betting Odds

 Witt Jr. Stats

-- Bobby Witt Jr. has recorded 35 hits with five doubles, three triples, six home runs and eight walks.
+- Bobby Witt Jr. has put up 36 hits with five doubles, four triples, six home runs and eight walks.
 He has driven in 15 runs with 10 stolen bases.

-- Witt Jr. brings a six-game streak with at least one hit into this one.
-In his last 10 outings he is hitting .213 with two doubles, a triple, two home runs, two walks and six RBI.
+- Witt Jr. brings a seven-game streak with at least one hit into this matchup.
+During his last 10 outings he is batting .234 with two doubles, two triples, two home runs, two walks and six RBI.

 Witt Jr. Recent Games